knaidu/problem-solving/trees/locking_in_a_tree.md

 # Locking in a tree
-A binary tree node can be locked or unlocked onlu if none of its parents or children are locked.
+A binary tree node can be locked or unlocked only if none of its parents or children are locked.
 Assume each node has parent pointer.
 Write the following methods -
 - to test if a node is locked
 - to lock a given node, should return if we were able to lock else false